Art & culture

 Art, culture and events in Le Marche

 In the Marche region numerous artistic, cultural and folkloristic events are held during the year and especially during the summer season.
 Pesaro, for example, stages the “Rossini Opera Festival”, with famous contemporary maestros from all round the world reviving the entire works of the great composer from Pesaro.
-The city also hosts the”Mostra Internazionale del Nuovo Cinema”, with first and late national showings of films by the more famous and original Italian and foreign producers, the “Festival nazionale d’Arte Drammatica”, one of the most ancient and established theatrical events at national level, the Stagioni di Prosa at the Rossini Theatre and Theaconcerts at the Pedrotti Theatre.
+The city also hosts the”Mostra Internazionale del Nuovo Cinema”, with first and late national showings of films by the more famous and original Italian and foreign producers, the “Festival nazionale d’Arte Drammatica”, one of the most ancient and established theatrical events at national level, the Stagioni di Prosa at the Rossini Theatre.

 The “Carnevale dell’Adriatico” held in Fano is a very popular event which includes the launching of sweets.
 The city also holds other summer festivals, theatre and music at the Corte Malatestiana and “Incontri Internazionali dei Cori Polifonici” in the restored Teatro della Fortuna.